Zayed-Alhashmi/search-engine-WebService/README.md

 ## How It Works

 The tool runs a four-stage pipeline.
 The **crawler** downloads every page on the site using a 6-second delay between requests, staying within the same domain.
 The raw HTML is passed to the **indexer**, which strips tags, lowercases all text, removes punctuation, and splits the content into tokens.
 These tokens are stored in an **inverted index** that maps each word to the pages it appears on, including a count and a list of positions.
-The index is then saved to disk as a JSON file by the **storage** module, and can be queried at any time using the **search** module.
+The index is saved to disk as a JSON file and can be queried at any time using the **search** module, which ranks results using TF-IDF scoring.

 ## Testing